-Crunchy, juicy and fatty all at once, burnt ends were once given away for free by area barbecue restaurants, who thought them to be useless.
+Charred, crunchy, tender and sweet all at once, burnt ends were once given away for free by area barbecue restaurants, who thought them to be useless.
 However, fortunes for burnt ends changed in the 1970s as places like Arthur Bryant’s began to sell them.
 Now, the dish is a delicacy that serves as a defining element for Kansas City barbecue.

 That’s not all, though.
 Tons of restaurants all across town feature the KC favorite in non-barbecue dishes.
 Try out the Burnt End Hash at Rye, a can’t-miss that’s only available during weekend brunch.
 Or Beer Kitchen’s Smokestack burger, which features burnt ends atop a custom burger blend, plus smoked gouda, whisky barbecue glaze, chipotle aioli, pickle relish and crispy jalapeno straws.

 Despite the fact that “Cheese Slipper” sounds like it belongs in a long-forgotten fairy tale, they are in fact very real and very delicious.
 So delicious in fact that people line up outside the door of Fervere Bakery during evenings when the hotspot cranks out the highly coveted bread.

 The basic rundown of a cheese slipper includes organic wheat flour, a bevy of cheeses (including Tillamook medium aged cheddar and cheese curds) plus olive oil and other necessary bread-baking ingredients.
 This is only the beginning.
 Just be sure to arrive early: they sell out quickly.